-4. You Have Nagging Aches And Pains
+4. You Have Nagging Aches and Pains

 Running long term with poor form is a recipe for developing an overuse injury from the repeated stress and strain.

 While muscle soreness is completely normal if you’re just starting out, trying a new technique, or lifting weights, feeling sore all the time is a sign of overtraining.

-5. Mental Training Burnout
+5. You’re Experiencing Mental Training Burnout

 Of course, there are always days where we don’t feel like working out.
 Maybe we stayed out later than normal with friends, we’re in the middle of peak week training or the wind is howling.

 Days and days of needing to forcefully drag yourself from bed because both a deep mental and physical fatigue is a sign of burnout.
-I’ve talked all about how to avoid that mental burnout during marathon training, so I won’t rehash it.
-But want to ensure it’s highlighted here ans a symptom that you may need a day or week off to recoup.
+A sudden loss of enthusiasm for running is a clear sign of it.

 6. Your Heart Rate is Abnormal